OSMLatam/OSM-Notes-Ingestion/README.md

 ## Database

-The database has different set of tables.
+The database has a different set of tables.

 * Base tables (notes and note_comments) that are the most important with the whole history.
 * API tables which contain the data for recently modified notes and comments.
 The data from these tables are then bulked into base tables.
 * Sync tables contain the data from the recent planet.
-* WMS tables in its own schema.
+* WMS tables in their schema.
 Contains the simplified version of the notes with only the location and age.
-* DWH are the tables from the data warehouse to perform analyzed on the DB.
+* DWH are the tables from the data warehouse to perform analysis on the DB.
-* Check tables are used for monitoring to compare the notes on the previous day between the normal behaviour with API and the notes on the last day of the Planet.
+* Check tables are used for monitoring to compare the notes on the previous day between the normal behavior with API and the notes on the last day of the Planet.

 ## Directories

 The following directories have their own README file.
-These files include details how to run or troubleshot the scripts.
+These files include details how to run or troubleshoot the scripts.

 * `bin` explains all scripts under that directory to call the main functions.
 * `bin/dwh` provides the scripts to perform a transformation to a data warehouse and show the notes profile.
-* `etc` configuration file for many script.
+* `etc` configuration file for many scripts.
 * `lib` libraries used in the project.
-Currently onely bash logger.
+Currently only bash logger.
-* `overpass` queries to download data with Overpass to the countries and maritimes boundaries.
+* `overpass` queries to download data with Overpass to the countries and maritime boundaries.
 * `sld` files to format the WMS layer on the GeoServer.
-* `sql` contains most of the SQL statement to be executed in Postgres.
+* `sql` contains most of the SQL statements to be executed in Postgres.
-It follows the same directory structure from `/bin` where the prefix name is the same of the scripts on the other directory.
+It follows the same directory structure from `/bin` where the prefix name is the same as the scripts on the other directory.
 This directory also contains a script to keep a copy of the locations of the notes in case of a re-execution of the whole Planet process.
 * `sql/wms` provides the mechanism to publish a WMS from the notes.
 This is the only exception to the other files under `/sql`.
 In fact, this is the only location of the files related to the WMS layer publishing.
-* `test` set of scripts to perform test.
+* `test` set of scripts to perform tests.
 This is not part of a Unit Test set.
 * `xsd` contains the structure of the XML documents to be retrieved - XML Schema.
 This helps to validate the structure of the documents, preventing errors during the import.
-* `xslt` contains all the XML transformation for the data retrieved from the API.
+* `xslt` contains all the XML transformations for the data retrieved from the API.
 They are used from `processAPINotes.sh` and `processPlanetNotes.sh`.